FAQ

 Tag: design decision

-• create a new tree of project specific types for as many cases as possible and structure your data with them – for a step by step tutorial how to create new types, click here.
+• Create a new tree of project specific types for as many cases as possible and structure your data with them – for a step by step tutorial how to create new types, click here.

 We are more than happy to help you find a solution tailored to your project’s specific needs, so please don’t hesitate to reach out to us if you have any additional questions on this topic.